The Cannon-Bard theory of emotion states that stimulating events trigger feelings and physical reactions that occur at the same time.

 Cannon and Bard introduced some important criticisms of the James-Lange theory.
 Firstly, physical sensations and emotions aren’t always connected.
 We can experience physical sensations without feeling a particular emotion, and vice versa.

-Indeed, studies have found that exercise and injections of common stress hormones, such as adrenaline, cause physiological sensations that aren’t connected to a particular emotion.
+Indeed, have found that exercise and injections of common stress hormones, such as adrenaline, cause physiological sensations that aren’t connected to a particular emotion.

 Another criticism of the James-Lange theory is that physical reactions don’t have a single corresponding emotion.
 For instance, heart palpitations could suggest fear, excitement, or even anger.
 The emotions are different, but the physical response is the same.